 I originally trained as a Mechanical Engineer at the University of Manchester.
 After completing a PGCE in secondary school science teaching I spent a number of years teaching physics.
 I arrived at the Department of Archaeology, University of Sheffield, in 2007 when I enrolled on the Material Culture Studies MA.
-Here I completed my PhD and progressed to my current role as Laboratory and Technical Supervisor.
+Here I completed my PhD and progressed to my current role.

 - Anglo-Saxon and medieval pottery